 3. Airfare may be several hundred dollars cheaper.

 Looking to visit Europe in early spring?
 Good news: you'll likely score a good deal on airfare.
 Expect to find discounted flights to major European cities, including Amsterdam, Paris, and Frankfurt.
 However, before you book, be sure to use an airfare comparison tool (we love Google’s Matrix Airfare Search) to help you find the best deals.
-You can also search for flights using ShermansTravel's TravelSearch.
+Be sure to also check ShermansTravel's flight deals!

 4. You’ll encounter fewer crowds.